sahilramani/sahilramani.github.io/_posts/2021-01-02-debugging-python-module-installation-issues-in-jupyter-lab-the-basics.md

 In my case, the kernel spec in /home/sahil/.local/share/jupyter/kernels/python3/kernel.json was pointing to the older python version under a different directory.
 Once I changed it to point to the correct python executable, all was well and the module loaded correctly.

 # The Ultimate Solution – Anaconda
-I didn’t want to address this symptom, but the underlying problem.
+I didn't want to address this symptom, but the underlying problem.
 When I launch jupyter from within a conda environment, I want Jupyter to create kernels with the python version from within the environment automatically, rather than having to edit kernel specs everytime I switch conda environments.

-Instead of a full path, if you change the entry to just ‘python’ or ‘python3’, the kernel launched would use the python executable from within the environment from where Jupyter was launched.
+Instead of a full path, if you change the entry to just 'python' or 'python3', the kernel launched would use the python executable from within the environment from where Jupyter was launched.